Skip to content

 text

-It's that simple—a range-based for loop that iterates over all items in the directory and prints their filenames.
-If the directory is empty, the loop body never executes.
-If the directory does not exist or lacks read permissions, constructing the iterator throws a std::filesystem::filesystem_error exception.
+It's that simple—a range-based for loop traverses all items in the directory and outputs the filenames.
+If the directory is empty, the loop body will not execute.
+If the directory does not exist or there is no read permission, constructing the iterator will throw a filesystem_error exception.

 ⚠️ The traversal order of directory_iterator is unspecified—it does not guarantee alphabetical order, creation time, or any specific order.
-If you need sorting, collect the results into a std::vector and then std::sort them.
+If you need sorting, collect the results into a std::vector and then std::sort.

 Filtering Files

-In real projects, we are usually only interested in specific types of files.
-The simplest way to filter is to add a condition inside the loop body:
+In actual projects, we are usually only interested in specific types of files.
+The simplest way to filter is to add a conditional judgment inside the loop body:

 cpp